 Fortunately for us, Northern Virginia has a growing list of local brewers offering a constantly changing menu of beers to enjoy.
-Here are a few of the great breweries we’ve visited this year, with a nod to a few still on our list to try.
+Here are a few of the great Northern Virginia craft beer spots to visit.

 Ocelot Brewing Company, Ashburn

 Ocelot openedin April, 2015, a welcome addition to the Ashburn brew scene.
 The owners repurposed a warehouse into an appealing mix of industrial and rustic elements that's a cool place to hang out and escape the summer heat.
 Their stated philosophy of not having flagship brands is unorthodox, but the changing menu of brews delivers interesting tastes and a reason to come back often.
 Open Thursday – Monday.

-Caboose Brewing Company, Vienna
+Caboose Brewing Company, Vienna and Fairfax

 Caboose Brewing is fortunate to have tasty brews and food under one roof, and the location next to the bike trail in downtown Vienna draws a steady crowd on two wheels, by car, and on foot.
 They have been very busy on our visits, but we’ve always scored a nice spot at the bar, a table, or the patio.
-Taproom open daily; restaurant open Tuesday – Sunday.

-Aslin Beer Company, Herndon
+Aslin Beer Company, Herndon and Alexandria

 Old 690 Brewing Co, Purcellville

 One of the first craft breweries to open in the state of Virginia, Old 690 serves 10 or more nice brews by the pint, flight, or growler to go.
 We arrived near closing one Saturday, and only had time to try the Old 690 Amber Ale and the Oatmeal Stout.
 Both beers were very good, and the casual taproom and huge outdoor patio were welcoming and relaxing.

 Old Ox Brewery, Ashburn

 Old Ox, another brewery with excellent bike trail access, just celebrated their first anniversary in Ashburn.
 Located between mile marker 25 and 25.5 on the W&OD, Old Ox offers a nice range of beers in a large, industrial interior.
 We tried a flight of 4 beers, and were particularly fond of the Golden Ox and the creamy Nitro Black Ox.

 Belly Love, Purcellville